Who Should Get a Hotel Rewards Card?

 Just as there are a host of hotel rewards cards, there are a diverse group of people who use the points they earn for different reasons.
-While most hotel rewards cards are either Visa or MasterCard, the rewards, redemptions and annual fees are different.
+While almost every hotel rewards card is either Visa or MasterCard, the rewards, redemptions and annual fees are different.

 Who Needs a Hotel Rewards Card?

 Hotel rewards cards are the most beneficial for frequent travelers.
 Perhaps you’re in sales and spend the majority of your life in hotel rooms.
 Or maybe your work for a large corporation and manage employees in various locations.
 Or you just simply love to travel and get away at every chance.
 No matter why you travel, if you spend more than one weekend a month away from your own bed, you should be incentivized with a hotel rewards credit card.

 The best hotel credit cards reward customer purchases with free nights, while also providing extra perks and annual bonuses that make choosing a specific hotel brand more comfortable.
 Special amenities such as free breakfasts, free room upgrades, and free Internet service – in addition to the opportunities to earn free night stays.
 In most cases the perks from these cards make up for fees the card may charge.
 Considering these benefits, hotel credit cards can be worth several hundred dollars.
 No two cards are exactly alike, so it is up to you to find the card that best suits your individual needs.